avenger11/HomeOS-doc/pages/My setup and Hardware.md

 The Wall Mount tablet is a FireHD 10 from amazon running Fully Kiosk Browser.

-# My hardware recommendation
+# My personal setup recommendation

-- Do not buy dimmer switch
+### Do not buy dimmer switch
 I got 3:
-- 1 is slow
+- 1 is slow to respond (tp-link)
-- 1 flicker
+- 1 flicker sometimes (Leviton)
-- 1 just does not work
+- 1 just does not work and flicker (Shelly dimmer 2) Buy smart lamp instead !